arpan-mondal/Learn_Kubernetes_with_Project/README.md

 ```
 - Now try to delete any deployment pod, and recheck to see.
 Here you able to see the deployment pod once again as this process is Auto-Healing.

-# Managed network and Services with Host IP allocation through Proxy on AWS EC2 and Route53.
+# Managed network and Services with Host IP allocation.

 - To do this you face a problem follow to this steps to understand: